JoseRodLima/joserodlima.github.io/_posts/2024-11-28-THM-WRITEUP-MKINGDOM.md

 I modify the host file and change the IP for the website to our machine.

-To recap how to attack works
+To recap how the attack works

 1. The curl process fetches counter.sh from the web server.
 2. We modify the /etc/hosts file to redirect the web server's address to our machine.